freenode/web-7.0/content/news/2002-08-14-open-projects-is-now-freenode.md

 date: 2002-08-14 00:00:32+00:00
 slug: open-projects-is-now-freenode
 title: Open Projects is now freenode!
-categories:
-- community
+category: community
-- different
+category: different
-- freenode
+category: freenode
-- social
+category: social
-- technical
+category: technical
 ---
 As of today, Open Projects Net has changed its name.
 We are now freenode!